Nico15037/fancy-discord-github-commits/README.md

 > [!NOTE]
 The end-result color code is not a normal hex code (even if your editor showed otherwise!)
 This is because JSON does not support hexadecimal, so it has to be stored as a decimal
-\- which is to say you may need to convert it to decimal if you're manually editing your embed.
+\- which is to say you may need to convert it to decimal if you're directly editing the raw embed.

 ## Github Variables
 ###### Customizing the embed based on the commit (the cool part)